-Noncredit courses require hours only, and faculty are required to list the total number of Lecture and Lab hours for the semester.
-For "mirrored" noncredit, the number of hours for Lecture and Lab must match the credit mirrored course.
+Noncredit courses require hours only, and faculty are required to list the total number of Lecture and e) Expected Required Number of Contact Hours

+Lab hours for the semester.
+For "mirrored" noncredit courses, the number of hours for Lecture and Lab must match the credit mirrored course.